winegui/WineGUI/README.md

 ## Download

-You can find the latest version on the [Releases page](https://gitlab.melroy.org/melroy/winegui/-/releases).
+You can find the latest version on the [Releases page](https://gitlab.melroy.org/melroy/winegui/-/releases) of GitLab.

-Download the WineGUI package you require for your Linux distribution (we provided `.deb`, `.rpm` and `.tar.gz` files).
+Download the WineGUI package you require for your Linux distribution (we provide `.deb`, `.rpm` and `.tar.gz` files).
 Typically you should use `.deb` file for Ubuntu and Linux Mint distros.

 Install the package and you are ready to go!
 WineGUI should be listed in your menu.